Carmentis/carmentis-docs-source/docs/how-to/deploy-node.md

 value: '23',
 comment: 'Be sure to have the latest trust height and hash to prevent any outdated sync issue.
 See below.', },
+{
+keyPath: 'rpc.cors_allowed_origins',
+value: '["*"]',
+comment: 'By default, CometBFT rejects connection from other websites by enabling strict CORS policy.
+Adding "*", we allow other websites to reach the ABCI query of node.', },
 ]}
 />